maurizuki/ConsoleTree.FileSystem/docs/ConsoleTree.FileSystem/FileSystemNode/FileSystemInfo.md

 # FileSystemNode.FileSystemInfo property

-Gets the `FileSystemInfo` relative to the node of the file system tree structure.
+Gets the FileSystemInfo relative to the node of the file system tree structure.

 ```csharp
 public FileSystemInfo FileSystemInfo { get; }
 ```

+## Return Value

+The FileSystemInfo relative to the node of the file system tree structure.

 ## See Also